Amenhotep19/object-size-detector-go/README.md

 ## How it works

 The application uses a video source, such as a camera, to grab frames, and then uses `OpenCV` algorithms to process the captured data.
-It detects objects on the assembly line, such as bolts, and calculates the are they occupy.
-If this are is not withing the predefined range as specified via command line parameters it raises alert to notify the assembly line operator.
+It detects objects on the assembly line, such as bolts, and calculates the area they occupy.
+If this area is not within the predefined range as specified via command line parameters, it raises an alert to notify the assembly line operator.

 The data can then optionally be sent to a remote MQTT server, as part of an assembly line data analytics system.

 ![Code organization](./images/arch3.png)

-The program creates three go routines for concurrency:
+The program creates three Go routines for concurrency:

 - Main goroutine that performs the video i/o
 - Worker goroutine that processes video frames